DudeYarvie/Batch_Scripting_PIC_Programming_MPLAB-IPEv4.1/README.md

 ## Usage
 1. Navigate to the MPLAB IPE directory on your workstation (ex.
 C:\Program Files\Microchip\MPLABX\vX.XX\mplab_ipe) using the OS command-line interpreter (Windows = CMD prompt)
 2. List the files in this directory and ensure the programming utility for your PIC programmer is listed (ICD3 programming utility uses the 'icd3cmd.exe', PICKit3 uses 'pk3cmd.exe')
-3. Program the EEPROM by issuing the following in CMD prompt of by adding it in your script,
+3. Program the EEPROM by issuing the following in CMD prompt or by adding it in your script,

    >icd3cmd.exe -p16F1823 -fFirmware.hex -sSQTP_EEPROM_Entire_IMG.num -mc -me -mp